Epistam/YetAnotherBugTracker/README.md

 YetAnotherBugTracker
 ====================

-YetAnotherBugTracker (YABT) is a simple Bugtracker, coded on my own.
+YetAnotherBugTracker (YABT) is a simple homemade Bugtracker project.